Consensys/vscode-ethover/README.md

 * Show reconstructed contract source from [evm.js](https://www.npmjs.com/package/evm)
 * run [vscode-decompiler](https://marketplace.visualstudio.com/items?itemName=tintinweb.vscode-decompiler) to decompile it manually using panoramix (eveem.org) locally

+### Currently enabled for the following filetypes

+* TypeScript
+* JavaScript
+* Markdown
+* Solidity

+Let me know if you want to enable this extension for more filetypes.

 ## Credits